KLudvig/My-Dividends/README.md

 ```

 # Run
-Start the server:
-Open up the terminal, start the server by typing:
+First start the server.
+Open up the terminal, then type in:
 ```
-Nodemon server.js
+nodemon server.js
 ```

-Start React:
+Then start React.
 Open up a new terminal window.
 Go to the client folder:
 ```
 cd client
 ```